Fury-Labs/fury-bridge/docs/core/proto-docs.md

 <a name="bridge.v1beta1.EnabledERC20Token"></a>

 ### EnabledERC20Token
-EnabledERC20Token defines an external ERC20 that is allowed to be bridged to Kava
+EnabledERC20Token defines an external ERC20 that is allowed to be bridged to Fury

 | Field | Type | Label | Description |